Persian Gulf: Cities and population

 Eight nations have coasts along the Persian Gulf: Bahrain, Iran, Iraq, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates.
 The Persian gulf's strategic location has made it an ideal place for human development over time.
 Today, many major cities of the Middle East are located in this region.

 Wildlife

 The wildlife of the Persian Gulf is diverse, and entirely unique because of the Persian Gulf's geographic distribution and its isolation from the international waters only breached by the narrow Strait of Hormuz.
 The Persian Gulf has hosted some of the most magnificent marine fauna and flora, some of which are near extirpation or at serious environmental risk.
 From corals, to dugongs, Persian Gulf is a diverse cradle for many species who depend on each other for survival.
 However, the Persian Gulf is not as biologically diverse as the Red Sea.

-Overall, the wild life of the Persian Gulf is endangered from both global factors, and regional, local negligence.
+Overall, the wildlife of the Persian Gulf is endangered from both global factors, and regional, local negligence.
 Most pollution is from ships; land generated pollution counts as the second most common source of pollution.